rg3915/automation-team-store-challenge/README.md

 ## Instructions

-- Fork this repository into your github account.
-All the work must be done on your forked repository.
+- Fork this repository into your personal github account.
+All the work must be done on your personal forked repository, on a private repository.

 - Create a branch from `master` (e.g. `develop`) and do all of your magic on this created branch ;)

 - Code (and document) up

-- When finished, create a Pull Request from the created branch to master.
+- When finished, create a Pull Request from the created branch to master

-- Send an email to us with the Pull Request link (from your forked repository).
+- Send an email to us with the Pull Request link (from your personal forked private repository).
 That way we can request access to review it and provide you feedback.

 ---